Pi Cluster Documentation

 existingSecretPasswordKey: "password"

-Automatic import of Realm configuration
+Automatic import of Realm configuration on startup

 Realm configuration can be exported or imported to/from JSON files.